Statutory Rape Defense by Waukesha Law Firm

 Under Chapter 948.02 of Wisconsin Legislature: First degree sexual assault of a child is charged when sexual contact between a legal adult and a minor age 12 or under might have taken place.

-A felony conviction is possible if sexual intercourse did not occur – touching sexually with clothes on constitutes as the same punishable offense.
+A felony conviction is possible if sexual intercourse did not occur – touching sexually with clothes on constitutes the same punishable offense.